Touch Me, I'm Karen Taylor

-Touch Me, I'm Karen Taylor is a British television sketch comedy show written and performed by BAFTA Award-winning comedian Karen Taylor and produced by Avalon Productions.
-The genre of the show focuses largely on sex and contains much innuendo.
+Touch Me, I'm Karen Taylor is a British television sketch comedy show written and performed by comedian Karen Taylor and produced by Avalon Productions.
+The show focuses largely on sex and contains much innuendo.
 The title animation was created by Joanna Davidovich.
-According to Taylor's Myspace, the BBC decided against creating another series.

 A German version of the series, called Ich Bin Boes, starring Mirja Boes, was produced by RTL in 2009.

 History

 The show's pilot episode debuted on BBC Three on 11 March 2006 and a full run was soon ordered.
 The first series consisted of six episodes and was aired on the channel from 11 June to 16 July 2007.
+Lesley Ann Albiston was one of the writers.

 A second series was later commissioned, consisting of seven episodes.
 It aired between 10 July and 21 August 2008.
 Karen Taylor has stated on her MySpace page that the second series did well in the ratings, and that she hopes there will be a third, however no source confirmed that would be a third.